bradeckert/google-analytics-custom-data-source-uploader/README.md

 ##:exclamation: TODO:

 * Enable support for auto data fetch from both facebook and twitter by hitting their ads API.
-	Twitter's API is in beta and only certain companies have access Facebook requires the account to be a developer and you must create an app to get a secret key.
+	Both Twitter and Facebook's API's are in beta and only certain companies have access
 * Deploy so this runs automatically each day
 * Turn into a ruby gem for easy install